 There are, of course, some individuals who pay or accept cash payments as a way to get discounts on work or to avoid tax.
 However, more often than not, paying cash in hand is simply due to preference or convenience, or to minimise bank transaction changes from taking card payments.

-Employing staff and running a small business can be difficult enough without the added stress of keeping track of cash-in-hand payments.
+Running a small business or working on a self-employed basis can be difficult enough without the added stress of keeping track of cash-in-hand payments.
 Whilst it may be a convenient option for some people in certain circumstances, it’s generally safer to make and receive digital payments instead.

 By doing so, all relevant parties have accurate, indisputable, and permanent digital records of all payments made or received.
 This is crucial, whether you are an employee or employer, a self-employed individual or small business owner, or a consumer who has paid for a service.